 Ownership of the FOAM operational configurations.

 Ed has been a member of Ocean Forecasting Research and Development since joining the Met Office in February 2008.
 Starting out in the Marine Dynamics Group Ed was part of the FOAM-NEMO transition project, responsible for developing and assessing the new FOAM-NEMO ocean models.
-In February 2010 Ed joined the newly formed Ocean Assessment and Transitions Team.
+In February 2010 Ed joined the newly formed Ocean Assessment and Transitions Team which, in 2012, was divided in two to form the Ocean Forecasting Development and Ocean Forecasting Verification teams.

 Before starting at the Met Office Ed read mathematics at the University of Exeter where he obtained a MMath and a PhD in applied mathematics specialising in fluid dynamics and nonlinear phenomena.